REDCap-German-User-Group/ontology-annotation/docs/Annotation_Format.md

 - Annotate for each field separately?
 - Separate UI for general annotations?
 - Override for specific fields?
 (Obey `@NOMISSING`)
+- Coded in `valueCodingMap` (which can then exist for non-radio/checkbox/dropdown types)

 Provide standard generic annotations for REDCap-built-in Missing Data Codes.